mit-dci/lit/CONTRIBUTING.md

 ### What can I do?

--File issues you see that haven't been reported in the issues tab -Make pull requests to fix these issues
+- File issues you see that haven't been reported in the issues tab
+- Make pull requests to fix these issues
--Add features (squash them if more than a few commits).
+- Add features (squash them if more than a few commits).
 If it's a big change, discuss with people beforehand.  adiabat is on IRC in the various bitcoin-related channels.

 ### Code practices / philosopy